 “With a used home, it’s easy,” Clark notes.
-“You already have your closing date, so it’s easy to know when to lock in because you just count backwards that number of days.”
+“You already have your closing date, so it’s easy to know when to lock in because you just count backward that number of days.”

-Still with us as we explain how to buy a house?
-Now it’s time to deal with the contingencies in the home-purchase process, which are things like inspections and appraisals.
+Now it’s time to deal with the contingencies in the home-purchasing process, which are things like inspections and appraisals.

-Don’t buy a home without having it inspected first!
+Don’t buy a home without getting it inspected first!
 The inspector will look for structural issues and potentially expensive repairs that need to be made.

 “I’m a big believer in finding a ‘deal-killer inspector’ who won’t gloss over things just to get more agent referrals,” Clark says.
 “You want somebody who tells you what you need to know, not what you want to hear.”

-If the home inspector finds something that’s wrong with the house, now is the time to ask the seller to address the issues or ask them to reduce the price by the amount you expect the repairs to cost you once you buy the home.
+If the home inspector finds something wrong with the house, now is the time to ask the seller to address the issue or ask them to reduce the price by the amount you expect the repairs to cost.

 It’s for this reason that inspectors with engineering backgrounds are great.
-You can either ask your real estate agent for a referral or you can find one through the American Society of Home Inspectors.
+You can ask your real estate agent for a referral, or you can find one through the American Society of Home Inspectors.
 ASHI requires its members to adhere to a code of ethics and a standard of practice.

 Another good resource is the National Institute of Building Inspectors.
-NIBI requires that its inspectors carry errors and omissions liability insurance, which means they accept responsibility for any oversight.
+NIBI requires that its inspectors carry errors and omissions liability insurance, which means they accept responsibility for any oversights.

 You’ll want to be present for the inspection, which you’ll have to pay for upfront — not at the closing.
-As far as cost, expect to pay somewhere in the general neighborhood of $300 to $500, according to the U.S. Department of Housing and Urban Development.
-However, that cost can vary by square footage of the home and location in the country.
+Expect to pay somewhere around $300 to $500, according to the U.S. Department of Housing and Urban Development.
+However, that cost can vary by the square footage of the home and its location.

-Getting an appraisal of a property you’re getting ready to buy is the best way to insulate yourself from the possibility of paying too much for a home.
+Getting an appraisal of a property you’re getting ready to buy is the best way to insulate yourself from the possibility of paying too much.
 With an appraisal, you get a realistic sense of what the property is worth.

-Unlike with a home inspection, it isn’t necessary for you to be present for the appraisal.
+Unlike a home inspection, it isn’t necessary for you to be present for the appraisal.

-You may not think of home insurance when you’re learning how to buy a house.
-But this is an important step of the process.
+This is an important step in the process.
 In fact, many lenders ask you to prepay for a year of home insurance before you can close on your mortgage.

-When it comes to home insurance, you want to consider an insurance company’s reputation with both customer complaints and customer satisfaction should you have to make a claim on your property.
+When it comes to home insurance, you want to consider an insurance company’s reputation reflected by both customer complaints and customer satisfaction ratings.

 Our guide to the best and worst home insurance companies lets you see all the top insurers at a glance, along with Clark’s picks for his three favorite home insurers.

-When you’re taking out a home insurance policy, you want to be sure to take the highest deductible that you can handle and that your mortgage holder will allow you to have.
+When you’re taking out a home insurance policy, you want to be sure to take the highest deductible that you can handle and that your mortgage holder will allow.
 Doing that will both lower your premium and discourage you from unnecessarily making small claims.

 That last part is very important, according to Clark.